JaekwonJo/league-of-english/README.md

 - Upload English passages (PDF/TXT) and generate CSAT problem sets (order, insertion, grammar, vocabulary, etc.) exclusively through the OpenAI API using Wolgo-aligned prompts.
 - Generate manual-aligned grammar and summary questions with circled-digit options, underlined passages, and validated source labels in five-question batches.
 - Study cards show a single 출처 label with advanced-level options that mirror Wolgo exam formatting and stay aligned with the saved library copy.
-- Persist every API-generated problem in a shared library, rotate cached items before hitting the API again, and prepare student-level exposure tracking.
+- Persist every API-generated problem in a shared library, rotate cached items before hitting the API again, and record student-level exposure so solved items stay hidden.
 - Solve problems with timers, automatic scoring, and result dashboards.
 - Analyse passages sentence-by-sentence with AI-generated explanations.
 - Track personal progress with a stats dashboard (type accuracy + weekly trend).